 Driving in São Paulo also involves the risk of robbery or theft.
 Expats who choose to drive are advised to keep their windows rolled up when standing still in traffic or at a traffic light.

-Those who do decide to drive will need an International Drivers Permit (IDP) if their home-country licence is not in Portuguese.
+Those who decide to drive will need an International Driver's Permit (IDP) if their home-country licence is not in Portuguese.
 Once foreigners are legally resident in Brazil, they will need to obtain a local licence.
-As with many other administrative processes in Brazil, an Individual Taxpayer’s Card (Cadastro de Pessoa Física or CPF) is required to begin this process.
+As with many other administrative processes in Brazil, an Individual Taxpayer's Card (Cadastro de Pessoa Física or CPF) is required to begin this process.

 Cycling in São Paulo

 Cyclists should avoid cycling on the roads.
-Road users don’t give cyclists space and it can, therefore, be dangerous.
+Road users don't give cyclists space, and it can, therefore, be dangerous.
 Luckily, the city has a vast network of bicycle paths.

 Walking in São Paulo

 As with every large city, walking in some parts of São Paulo is less advisable than in others.
-Crime is a significant concern and residents should always exercise a degree of caution and vigilance.
+Crime is a significant concern, and residents should always exercise a degree of caution and vigilance.
 Expats who prefer getting around on foot should take extra care when crossing busy roads.
-Where possible, it is preferable to use foot-bridges or viaducts.
+Where possible, it is preferable to use footbridges or viaducts.

 Expat Health Insurance

-Cigna Health Insurance -
+Cigna Global Health Insurance

 Moving Internationally?